Renewable Energy and Energy Efficiency Partnership (REEEP) – Partnerschaft für erneuerbare Energie und Energieeffizienz (REEEP)

 Martijn Wilder, Baker and McKenzie (Member)

-Ji Qiang Zhang, Blue Moon Fund (Member)
+Ji Qiang Zhang, GEI China (Member)

 This website provides basic information about Climate Tagger, a tool which can automatically analyse, tag and organise resources related to climate change and sustainable development.